Correcting nonignorable nonresponse bias in turnout estimation using callback data: Simulation study

 \section{Simulation study}

 We evaluate the performance of the proposed estimators via simulation studies.
-Here we consider a binary outcome and simulations for continuous outcome settings are presented in Section~\ref{ssec:simu-con} in the Supplementary Material.
-Let $X = (1,X_a,X_b)^T$ and $\widetilde{X} = (1,X_a^2,X_b^2)^T$ with $X_a,X_b$ independent following a uniform distribution $\operatorname{Unif}(-1,1)$.
+Here, we consider a binary outcome and simulations for continuous outcome settings are presented in Section~\ref{ssec:simu-con} of the Supplementary Material.
+Let $X = (1,X_a,X_b)^\T$ and $\widetilde{X} = (1,X_a^2,X_b^2)^\T$ with $X_a,X_b$ independent following a uniform distribution $\operatorname{Unif}(-1,1)$.
 Table~\ref{tbl:2} presents settings for data generation and estimation in the simulation.
 The samples of $(X,Y)$ are dropped for $R_2=0$ and the marginal distribution of $X$ is given for estimation.

 All working models are correctly specified in Scenario (TT).
 In Scenarios (TF) and (FF), the working model for the second-call outcome model is misspecified, and in Scenarios (FT) and (FF), the working model for the second-call baseline propensity score model is misspecified.
-We implement the proposed IPW, REG, and DR methods to estimate the outcome mean, i.e. the solution to $E\{m(X,Y;\theta)\}=E(Y-\theta)=0$.
+We implement the proposed IPW, REG, and DR methods to estimate the outcome mean, that is, the solution to $E\{m(X,Y;\theta)\}=E(Y-\theta)=0$.

 We simulate 1,000 replicates for each scenario with a sample size of 5,000 in each replicate.
-We set the functions $V_1(x)=V_2(x)=x$, and $U(x,y)=y$ in \eqref{eq:3}--\eqref{eq:5} for the IPW estimator; $U(x,y)=(x^T,y)^T$ for the REG estimator; $V_1(x)=V_2(x)=x$, and $U(x,y)=y$ for the DR estimator.
-For comparison, we also implement standard estimators $(\hat \theta_{\ipw}^{\mathrm{mar}},\hat \theta_{\reg}^{\mathrm{mar}},\hat \theta_{\dr}^{\mathrm{mar}})$ that are IPW, REG, DR analogues based on MAR, with the number of callbacks included as an additional covariate, and all covariates are fully available.
+We set the functions $V_1(x)=V_2(x)=x$, and $U(x,y)=y$ in \eqref{eq:3}--\eqref{eq:5} for the IPW estimator; $U(x,y)=(x^\T,y)^\T$ for the REG estimator; $V_1(x)=V_2(x)=x$, and $U(x,y)=y$ for the DR estimator.
+For comparison, we also implement standard estimators $(\hat \theta_{\ipw}^{\mathrm{mar}},\hat \theta_{\reg}^{\mathrm{mar}},\hat \theta_{\dr}^{\mathrm{mar}})$ that are IPW, REG and DR analogs based on MAR, with the number of callbacks included as an additional covariate, and all covariates are fully available.
 The simulation results are summarized with boxplots of estimation bias in Figure~\ref{fig:1} for the outcome mean $\theta$ and Figure~\ref{fig:2} for the odds ratio parameter $\gamma$.

 As expected, the three proposed estimators have little bias in Scenario (TT) where all working models are correctly specified.
 However, the IPW and REG estimators have substantial bias when the second-call baseline propensity score model $A_2(x;\alpha_2)$ and the second-call outcome model $f_2(y\mid x;\beta)$ are misspecified, respectively.
 In contrast, the DR estimator continues to exhibit little bias in these scenarios.
 These results demonstrate the double robustness of $(\hat \theta_{\dr}, \hat \gamma_{\dr})$ against misspecification of either $A_2(x;\alpha_2)$ or $f_2(y\mid x;\beta)$.
 In Scenario (FF), where both $A_2(x;\alpha_2)$ and $f_2(y\mid x;\beta)$ are misspecified, all three proposed estimators lead to biased estimates.
 Besides, the three standard MAR estimators have large bias in all four scenarios, even if the number of callbacks is included as a covariate and all covariates are fully available.